aws-amplify/amplify-js/docs/media/authentication_guide.md

 ReactDOM.render(<AppWithAuth federated={federated}/>, document.getElementById('root'));
 ```

- NOTE: Federated Identity HOCs are not yet available on React Native
+ NOTE: Federated Identity HOCs are not yet available on React Native.
+ {: .callout .callout--info}

 #### Sign Out Button

-The default `withAuthenticator` renders just the App component after a user is signed in, preventing interference with your app.
-Then question comes, how does the user sign out?
+`withAuthenticator` component renders your App component after a successfull user signed in, and it prevents non sign-in uses to interact with your app.
+In this case, we need to display a *sign-out* button to trigger related process.

-To expose this, set the second parameter to true, which means `includeGreetings = true`.
-It will put a greeting row on top of your app.
+To display a sign-out button, set `includeGreetings = true` in the parameter object.
+It will display a *greetings section* on top of your app, and a sign-out button is displayed in authenticated state.

 ```js
 export default withAuthenticator(App, { includeGreetings: true });
 ```

-### 3. Authenticator Component
+### Authenticator Component

 The `withAuthenticator` HOC essentially just wraps `Authenticator` component.
-You can use the `Authenticator` directly to give yourself more customization options.
+Using `Authenticator` directly gives you more customization options.

-#### Example: Put App inside Authenticator
+#### Example: Put App Inside Authenticator

-App.js
+This will render your App component with *Authenticator*:

 ```js
 import { Authenticator } from 'aws-amplify-react'; // or 'aws-amplify-react-native'